Gogyoo/Gogyoo/README.md

 - 📚 I’m currently reading:
     - _The Lord of The Rings_, by JRR Tolkien
-    - _The Wealth of Nations_, by Adam Smith
+    - _MIT Intro to Algorithms_, by Cormen, Leierson, Rivest & Stein

 - 👨‍💻 All of my projects so far are available at [here](https://github.com/Gogyoo?tab=repositories).